chge/tasty/README.md

 The main purpose is to emulate real user experience.
 Interact with text and graphics, not with heartless HTML elements.

-Tasty provides you with only high-level tools to help treat your application as a black box, just like real user does.
+Tasty provides you only high-level tools to help treat your application as a black box, just like real user does.
-Don't use knowledge of your application's markup, assume you're helping a real person to achieve his/her goals.
+Don't use knowledge of your application's markup, assume you're helping a real person to achieve some goals.

 # Similar tools